mgaynor1/nQuack/README.md

 ## Overview
 nQuack is a modified statistical framework to predict ploidy level based on sequence data.
 We build upon [Weib et al., 2018](https://doi.org/10.1186/s12859-018-2128-z) Gaussian Mixture Model approach to estimate ploidy level, which was originally written as [a C executable](https://github.com/clwgg/nQuire).

-Here, we provide 32 ways to estimates likelihood of a mixture of models with the expected maximization algorithm ([see more here](https://mlgaynor.com/nQuack/articles/ModelOptions.html))

 ## More on nQuack
 Here we provided expanded tools and implementations to improve site-based heterozygosity inferences of ploidal level.